Source (comics): DC Rebirth

-The Source's origin is retold in DC Rebirth, when twenty billion years ago, the Source sent Perpetua to create new systems of life within the greater omniverse.
-While Perpetua complied, she also did it to bring down her masters by creating something meant to live forever.
-Thus, she created the first multiverse by using the seven hidden forces of the universe as a self-sustaining weapon against her masters and also created her children from the Overvoid, to monitor each realms of matter within her multiverse.
+The Source's origin is retold in DC Rebirth, when twenty billion years ago, the Source forms the first sentience, Perpetua, to create new systems of life within the greater omniverse.
+While Perpetua complied, she secretly sought to displace the Source and become supreme being of the emerging reality.
+Thus, she created the first multiverse by using the seven hidden forces of the universe as a self-sustaining weapon against her masters and also created her children from the "Overvoid" to monitor each realm of matter within her multiverse.

 Five billion years later, Perpetua merged the humans and the Martians to create an army of apex predators to prepare herself to go to war against the Judges of the Source.
-Perpetua's sons alert the judges of the Source, who send a cosmic raptor to seal her in the Source Wall.
+Perpetua's sons alert the judges, who send a "cosmic raptor" to seal her within the Source Wall.

 Following the destruction of the Green Lantern Corps and having absorbed the energy of the Godstorm, John Stewart has increased his powers to a level never seen before, elevating him to practical godhood.
-As John overflows with power to the point it seems as though he's dissipating, a mysterious voice calls to him saying "You know me John.
+As John overflows with power to the point it seems as though he is dissipating, a mysterious voice calls to him saying "You know me John.
 Everybody does".
-Standing before the ascended Lantern is a physical manifestation of the Source, which has appeared to John in the form of Jack Kirby.
+Standing before the ascended Lantern is a physical manifestation of the Source, taking the form of Jack Kirby.